JWST COMPASS: Insights into the Systematic Noise Properties of NIRSpec/G395H From a Uniform Reanalysis of Seven Transmission Spectra: Observations and Data Reduction

 \subsection{Spectral Light curve Analysis}

-We independently fit the light curves for each spectral bandpass, holding all transit parameters constant except for the planetary radius and the two quadratic limb-darkening parameters.
+We independently fit the light curves for each spectral bandpass, holding all transit parameters constant at the maximum-likelihood values from the white lightcurve posteriors except for the planetary radius and the two quadratic limb-darkening parameters.
 The planetary radius, out-of-transit flux level, slope of the linear trend, and PCA vector coefficients are unconstrained.
 We fit the spectral light curves in 0.02 micron wide bins, corresponding to approximately 30 pixels-per-bin or a spectral resolution of R=200 at 4 $\mu$m, by running 10,000 steps of MCMC, discarding the first 5,000 as burn-in for each of 36 chains to produce posterior distributions for all parameters.

 We produce two transmission spectra for each planet: one with the same 6-vector systematics model used for the white light curves and one without the basis vectors that includes only the out-of-transit flux and the slope of the linear trend (the 0-vector model).
-Figure \ref{fig:pca_comparison} shows both versions of the transmission spectra along with the residuals between the two, and figure \ref{fig:error_comparison} overplots the precision for both versions of the transmission spectra along with the \texttt{pandexo} predicted precision.
-In Table \ref{tbl:pandexo_comparison} we give approximate inflation factors to recover the observed precision given the \texttt{pandexo} prediction for each version of the spectra.
+Figure \ref{fig:pca_comparison} shows both versions of the transmission spectra along with the residuals between the two, and Figure \ref{fig:error_comparison} overplots the precision for both versions of the transmission spectra along with the \texttt{pandexo} predicted precision.
+In Table \ref{tbl:pandexo_comparison} we give approximate inflation factors to recover the observed precision for the transit depth given the \texttt{pandexo} prediction for the transit depth uncertainty for each version of the spectra.

 We also experimented with optimizing the number of basis vectors in the systematics model for each spectral bandpass by testing every possible subset of the six basis vectors using a generalized least-squares fit and finding the subset that minimized the reduced $\chi^2$.
-We found that there was no subset of the six basis vectors for which the fitted model had a substantially improved $\chi^2$ over the full 6-vector model, and we further found that the optimized systematics models resulted in spectra that were nearly identical to the 6-vector systematics model for every planet.
+We found that there was no subset of the six basis vectors for which the fitted model had a substantially improved reduced $\chi^2$ over the full 6-vector model, and we further found that the optimized systematics models resulted in spectra that were nearly identical to the 6-vector systematics model for every planet.

 We found that the difference between the spectra obtained with each systematics model was only significant for three planets: GJ 357 b, TOI-836 b, and TOI-836 c.
 These targets are notable in that they were observed with three groups, while the remaining four targets were all observed with four or more groups.
 In Section \ref{sec:detector_systematics} we investigate the appearance of the systematics as a function of group number and demonstrate that the systematics are stronger for lower group numbers.
 For the other four planets in the sample, we determined that the use of the more complex 6-vector model for the spectral light curve fitting was not justified since it did not alter the final spectrum.
 We therefore elected to use the transmission spectra for the 6-vector systematics model for these three planets and the 0-vector systematics model for the remaining planets.
 The final versions of all spectra are shown in Figure \ref{fig:all_spectra_separate}.